EvgeniaAndrikopoulou/TravelCompanyAPI/AggregatedAPI_documentation.md

 Unit testing is an essential part of ensuring the robustness of the system.
 The following tests have been implemented:

 1. **Service Unit Tests**:
-   - Tests for LocationService and WeatherService to ensure they handle responses from external APIs correctly.
+   - Tests for LocationService, WeatherService and LandmarkService to ensure they handle responses from external APIs correctly.
    - Mocking external API calls to verify the service's response when data is returned and when errors occur.

 2. **Aggregation Service Tests**: